nanoblog/nanoblog/README.md

-# Nanoblog - open source microblog with buffering and Twitter crossposting
+# Nanoblog - open source microblog with scheduled posts and Twitter crossposting

 Nanoblog is a simple and professional blog with a 280 character limit that supports crossposting to your Twitter account.
 Posts can also be buffered for automatic publication on a selected schedule to keep your blog and Twitter account fresh.